ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zendure-solarflow/README.md

 [![Donate](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/PeterFrommert)

 ## Changelog
+### 1.8.5 (2024-08-26)

+- Fix missing states for new HUB Firmware when connected to ACE
+- Fix corrent max value for AIO

 ### 1.8.4 (2024-08-16)

 - Add support for Smart Plug, but only Power is available at the moment - unstable as often data is not updated by MQTT